zazapeta/denis-salade-break/README.md

 Have you modified my template?
 I'd love to see it!
 Share your creation with me:

 - Create a [GitHub issue](https://github.com/Marve10s/UltimateAstroTemplate/issues) with screenshots and demo link
-- Message me on [Telegram](https://t.me/TheCr1nge) with your project details

 All theme contributions will be reviewed and credited appropriately.